Work to complete

 Similar to short placements, you will find the details on your Placement Blackboard site.

-Undergraduate sandwich placements are not part of a module but they are an integrated part of all our sandwich degree courses and they are assessed by your course team for you to graduate with the full sandwich degree.
+Undergraduate sandwich placements are an integrated part of all our sandwich degree courses and they are assessed by your course team for you to graduate with the full sandwich degree.

 Some courses have final year modules which directly relate to the placement and some have modules which are enriched by having a placement experience to reflect upon and apply your real-world knowledge gained on placement.